PabadhiLiyanage/project_certificates/README.md

 This configuration file allows you to customize various aspects of the certificate generation process, including date, font style, AWS S3 storage, and PDF template path.
 Adjust these values according to your project's requirements.

+### Note: Adjusting Column Values in Ballerina Code

+If your Google Sheet deviates from the pattern "Student Fullname, First Name, Last Name, University, Name for the certificate," you'll need to make adjustments in the Ballerina code (`main.bal`) accordingly.
+Ensure that the column values in your code match the structure of your Google Sheet for accurate data processing.

+## Project Build and Project Run

+To build the project, simply use the Gradle build command.
+After the building process, you'll find the created JAR file in the target directory within the Ballerina directory.

+To run the program, navigate inside the Ballerina directory and run the created JAR file.
+If you prefer to run the JAR file in the root directory, copy the config.toml file there.
+For detailed steps on providing values to configurable variables, you can refer to the [Ballerina documentation](https://ballerina.io/learn/provide-values-to-configurable-variables/).

+---